eyscode/timetracker/README.md

 # Time tracker

-> Load your hours in [TimeTracker](https://timetracker.bairesdev.com) with just a command line.
+> Load and show your hours in [TimeTracker](https://timetracker.bairesdev.com) with just a command line.

 ## Install